December 08 2006 (Refreshed July 29, 2012; Checked Nov 5 2019)

 Using Live Classrooms for Synchronous Activities

 Live classroom applications and tools are now readily available.
-This means that the last technical barrier for real time communication with our students is gone.
-As with any new tool, however, it does take a little time to develop automatic and comfortable habits.
+This means that technical barriers for real time communication with our students are mostly gone.
+As with any technology, however, it does take practice to develop automatic and comfortable habits.
 This is a tool that is well worth your time.
 Make using and learning this tool one of your priorities.

 What is a Live Classroom Good For?
 What can I do with it?

-Here are a few ideas for using live classroom tools such as Blackboard Collaborate, and Adobe Connect.
+Here are a few ideas for using live classroom tools such as Zoom.
+If you are new to video conferencing, check with your IT department for what they have installed in your institution.
 Once you start using these tools, you will wonder how you got along without them.

 - Hold a real time question and answer session about a difficult topic or with an expert.
-This type of event can be done with any size group, even large groups.
+This type of event can be done with any size group, even large groups using break-out rooms.

-- Have students share some part of their course project.
-Live classroom applications provide for real time text chat as well as real time audio discussion.
+- Have students share some part of their course project experience.
+Conferencing tools provide for real time text chat as well as real time audio discussion.
 This means multiple dialogues can be going on simultaneously.